StreetStrider/rootpath/readme.md

   this.fromroot = rootpath([ __dirname, '..' ])
   /* or */
   this.fromroot = rootpath(__dirname + '/..')
+  /* or in ESM you can take pinpoint dirname of import.meta.url's path */ /* file:/// is handled correctly */ this.fromroot = rootpath(import.meta.url)

   /* on this point `fromroot` becomes a pivot for addressing */ this.config = load(this.fromroot('cfg', 'config.json'))